MWaplikasi/privacy-policy/README.md

 <p>We use reasonable security measures to protect your information.
 However, no system is completely secure.</p>

 <h2>Data Retention and Deletion</h2>
 <p>We retain your information while your account is active or as needed to provide the app.
-You may request account or data deletion by contacting us at [Your Email].</p>
+You may request account or data deletion by contacting us at coachwulandaniels@gmail.com.</p>

 <h2>Children’s Privacy</h2>
 <p>This app is not intended for children under 13.
 We do not knowingly collect personal information from children.</p>